Congratulations upon your acceptance to Southeast Missouri State University!

 Once your travel is confirmed, please complete our Arrival Information Form: http://www.semo.edu/ies/arrival_form.htm.
 ALL students should complete the Arrival Information Form, but using our pickup services is OPTIONAL.
 Please avoid using taxi/cab service from St. Louis as the average cost is $250-300 for one-way travel!
 Taxi service in Cape must be planned in advance.

-Upon your arrival in the U.S., the border official will want to see your passport, acceptance letter to the university, Form I-20 or DS2019 and I-94 to check for the validity of these documents.
-Upon approval, s/he will stamp the I-20 or DS2019, your passport and the form I-94 with the appropriate status of your arrival (F-1 or J-1).
-Keep the I-94 card together with your passport and I-20 or DS2019 and in a safe place.
+Upon your arrival in the U.S., the border official will want to see your passport, acceptance letter to the university, and Form I-20 or DS2019 to check for the validity of these documents.
+Please note that due to new processes, most students will be referred to secondary inspection.
+Upon approval, s/he will stamp your passport ONLY with the appropriate status of your arrival (F-1 or J-1).
+Keep your passport and I-20 or DS2019 and in a safe place.
 If your visa was issued for another school, carry both I-20s with you, but show your Southeast I-20 when entering.
 If asked, politely explain that you prefer to attend Southeast.

 Once your travel plans are confirmed, you should consider your housing choices.
 There are two type of housing: on-campus and off-campus.
 Both require you to sign a contract and submit a deposit, so consider your options carefully before signing any documents.

 Southeast requires all students under age 21 to live in the residence halls for two academic years.
 Research shows that students who live on-campus have higher GPAs, are more socially connected, and save valuable time by not commuting as compared to off-campus students.
-However, if you meet one of the following criteria, you may apply for an exemption using the Application for Residency Release form:
+However, if you meet one of the following criteria, you may apply for an exemption using the Application residency release form: http://www.semo.edu/pdf/ResLife_ResidencyReleaseRequest_2011.pdf

 If you are under 21 and answered NO to these questions, you must live on-campus.
 Students who live off-campus without permission will be charged full on-campus housing costs.
 New freshmen who complete 30 degree hours, have a 3.25 GPA and are in good judicial standing may be permitted to move off-campus after one academic year on campus.
 More information about this Sophomore Exemption is available from the Office of Residence Life.